docsobral/MailGuardian/README.md

 SpamAssassin results can be improved if you train it with real examples of spam and ham.
 The SpamAssassin Public Corpus has been added as a dependency, and will be used to train SpamAssassin if you run the `mailer spam --learn` command.
 It takes a few minutes, but results can be dramatically improved.

 To download the a template's files, including images, the MJML file and either regular or Marketo HTML, use `mailer import <bucketname>`.
 If you don't use any flag, the regular HTML will be downloaded.

+## Known bugs

+### After selecting a folder, Mailer says the path is invalid

+Sometimes, when selecting a folder from the dialog, Mailer will accuse the path of being broken.
+That is because win-select-folder is not working properly.
+If you encounter this bug, just select the folder again and it should work.

+### After running `mailer export` and trying to run `mailer prepare`, Mailer says it can't find the template

+Sometimes, after running `mailer export`, the template will not be found when running `mailer prepare`.
+This is because something went wrong with the upload.
+There could be many reasons for that, out of our control.
+If you encounter this bug, just run `mailer export` again and it should work.